Tromso-Senja Ferry: Info, Timetables & Prices

 ✅ You can not pre-book the Brensholmen-Botnhamn ferry.

-2️⃣ Alternatively, you can combine the road trip with a ferry ride.
-From Tromsø, head west toward the Kvaløya Island and use the ferry between Brensholmen and Botnhamn.
-The crossing typically lasts about 45 minutes.
+You can combine the drive with a ferry ride if you want to mix things up.
+From Tromsø, head west towards Kvaløya Island and take the ferry between Brensholmen and Botnhamn.
+The ferry crossing lasts about 45 minutes, and it’s a nice, scenic way to reach Senja.

 Tromso Senja ferry Brensholmen Botnhamn vs mainland map